woopelderly/inedo-docs/Content/proget/feeds/maven/howto-maven-consume.md

 ![Tasks/Permissions](/resources/docs/proget-taskspermissions-add.png){height="" width="50%"}

-Next, we will fill out the following dialog to give the "Network Engineers" user group permission to "Manage Feed" for the `private-vsix` feed.
+Next, we will fill out the following dialog to give the "Network Engineers" user group permission to "Manage Feed" for the `private-maven` feed.

 ![Permit Manage Feed](/resources/docs/proget-vsix-permissions-managefeed.png){height="" width="50%"}